Media Index

 (recorded highlights)

-Notes BBC2 Northern Ireland broadcast live coverage from Dublin in the afternoon as the Republic of Ireland beat their neighbours in a vital World Cup qualifier.
+Notes BBC Two Northern Ireland broadcast live coverage from Dublin in the afternoon as the Republic of Ireland beat their neighbours in a vital World Cup qualifier.
 Highlights were shown in Sportsnight which also included action from Wales' game with the Netherlands and a profile of the rising Thai snooker player, James Wattana.
 Highlights from Wales' game were also shown on S4C at 11:00.
 Eurosport broadcast World Cup highlights at 10:00, whilst Screensport had action in the afternoon that may have been from La Liga and from World Cup qualifiers from around the world.

 Other England Internationals Tuesday, 14th November 1989 - B International